Victor Cardoso

 Victor Cardoso (born 23 March 1999) is a Brazilian indoor volleyball player.
 He is a current member of the Brazil men's national volleyball team.

-Career
+Club career

+For the 2024–25 and 2025–26 season, he signed a contract with Galatasaray.
+On 21 August 2025, Galatasaray announced that it had parted ways with volleyball player Cardoso.

+International career

 He participated at the 2017 FIVB Volleyball Men's U21 World Championship, 2019 FIVB Volleyball Men's U21 World Championship and 2018 FIVB Volleyball Men's Nations League.